databrickslabs/cicd-templates/README.md

 ```
 dbx deploy
 ```
-- Launch your first pipeline as a new separate job, and trace the job status:
+- Launch your first pipeline as a new separate job, and trace the job status.
+Job name could be found in `conf/deployment.json`:
 ```
 dbx launch --job <your-job-name> --trace
 ```
-- For local development and unit testing guidance, please refer to a generated `README.md` in the root of the project.
+- For an in-depth local development and unit testing guidance, please refer to a generated `README.md` in the root of the project.

 ### Setting up CI/CD pipeline on GitHub Actions